Riding horses, running, martial arts, shiatsu dancing, all lead the way to yoga.

 I was diagnosed with stage three cancer in my left breast in 1997 and as I went through all the horrors of cancer treatment I realised that this was a wake up call.
 Time to address my life ,which had become massively out of balance.
-Working within the art industry in London, I had become lost in a world of parties and clubs and pubs.
-Living the life, I thought, whereas in fact I was exhausting every element of myself until I collapsed into a heap with cancer to pull the delusion away.
+Working within the art industry in London in the 90s, I had become lost in a world of parties and clubs and pubs.
+Living the life, I thought, whereas in fact I was exhausting every element of myself until I collapsed into a heap with cancer.

 Yoga has changed my life.
-21 years clear of cancer, arthritis in my neck and hip rectified, chronic adrenal fatigue diminished.
-I am now post menopausal and have more energy and am stronger in mind and body than ever.
+21 years clear of cancer, arthritis in my neck and hip rectified, chronic adrenal fatigue diminished, and lately a torn meniscus in my left knee improving.
+I am now post menopausal and have more energy and am stronger and more present in mind and body than ever.

 I am now privileged to live in the heart of Worcestershire with my two daughters, three dogs and three horses on my mother's property in a place of outstanding natural beauty.
 I have become very rooted to the landscape here to which I feel deeply bound, particularly since my father passed two years ago.